Cryptocurrency explained - what is this and how does it work

-Thanks to the boom that caused it to skyrocket in such a short time frame, many people are hearing about cryptocurrency for the first time.
+Thanks to the boom, that caused it to skyrocket in such a short time frame, many people hear about cryptocurrency for the first time.
 If you’re one of those people then you’re likely confused but fascinated by the whole thing just like everyone else.

 However, cryptocurrency is a lot to take in for a newbie.
 There are so many new terms to learn and processes to understand.
 While you don’t need to know everything about cryptocurrencies to benefit from them, it’s still a good idea and worth your time to learn.